1812 to 1917

 April 6, 1917.
 A date that bears significance for the city of Chillicothe, as well as the nation.
 Congress formally declared war on Germany and thrust the United States into the first World War.
 As a result, rapid mobilization was required to get ordinary men trained into battle-ready soldiers as war was already raging in Europe, and had been since 1914.
 Since Chillicothe had already been host to previous military facilities such as Camp Logan during the Civil War and Camp Bull during the War of 1812, it was an obvious choice to host another such facility.
 This time though, the area would be host to an establishment that would swell the local population from 16,000 to 60,000 in just a matter of a few months.
 While farmers initially resisted the War Department's efforts to build an Army Cantonment, local businessmen saw the promise of increased revenue and contributed to the government's offer which raised it to $20 per acre.
 Not all were persuaded by this tempting price, but eminent domain was exercised and landowners relinquished, albeit begrudgingly.
 In June of 1917 the War Department officially announced that Chillicothe would become home to one of the new Army cantonments.
 It would become known as Camp Sherman, named after the famed Union Army Civil War General, William Tecumseh Sherman.

 Since war was already underway in Europe, time was of the essence to get Camp Sherman built as quickly as possible.
 Two thousand buildings would be erected between June of 1917 and September of 1917 on nearly two thousand acres of land that the War Department had purchased.
 Included in that tract was the isolated parcel of land containing the Mound City Group.
 Construction crews of up to five thousand men would race to build these buildings which included two-story wooden barracks that would be situated throughout the area, including on top of the Mound City Group.
 So efficient were these crews that they would often complete a building in twenty minutes.
 Had it not been for the insightful intervention of the Ohio Historical Society's Henry Shetrone, William Mills and a local Chillcothean amatuer Archeologist named Albert C. Spetnagel, the mounds of Mound City Group may have become victim to the reckless efficiency of the construction crews.
 Shetrone and his friends convinced the Army to construct their barracks in a way that would not cause irreperrable harm to the mounds and the site.
-After meeting with Army officials, an agreement was struck that would have buildings constructed on platforms above the mounds and one barrack would be turned perpendicular to other barracks so as to not completely destroy mound #7.
+After meeting with Army officials, an agreement was struck that would have one barrack turned perpendicular in relation to all of the other barracks so as to not completely destroy the great Central Mound, the largest mound of the group.
 Even though the Army agreed to do as little harm to the area as they could, some smaller mounds were severely damaged or destroyed by pipelines, roads and/or railroad lines.
 After three months of construction in the two thousand acres of newly acquired federal land, the first draftees would arrive to begin their transformation from civilian to soldier.

 Doughboys in Chillicothe